matrix-org/matrix-spec-proposals/drafts/use_cases.rst

     +------------+ | * A2 -> A1     | | * B2 -> B1   |
                    | * M -> A2, B2  | +--------------+
                    +----------------+
+  - Typing notifications.
+Displayed within the correct thread/column.

  What you can do:
    - Send a message into a particular thread/column.
-   - Move an *existing* message into new thread creating a new column.
+   - Move an *existing* message into a new thread creating a new column.